paulpbrandon/devops-terraform/README.md

 This demo will currently deploy 2 versions of a helloworld app as defined in https://github.com/nimbleapproach/argo-demo/tree/main/kustomizehelloworld.

 Note, if we wish to use a webhook to trigger Argo when the argo repo is changed we'll need to add that to GitHub manually.
-By default, Argo checks the repo every 3 minutes
+By default, Argo checks the repo every 3 minutes.

+If you have pre-existing apps when adding to Argo, their image will need to be copied to the appropriate ACR, or simply trigger a new build in Drone, to do it